JOIN THE HOGAN VOICE STUDIO

 NEW YORK CITY

-I will be in the city for lessons and master classes in November and December.
-Contact me for a lesson time at or
+I will be in the city for lessons and master classes in February.
+Contact me for a lesson time at

 Mr. Hogan made his operatic debut as a college student in a PBS televised production of Bemnjamin Britten’s A Midsummer Night’s Dream with the Des Moines Metro Opera Festival.
 His New York debut occurred at Alice Tully Hall in the PBS televised and EMI recording of the “Rossini Gala” with Marilyn Horne, Samuel Ramey, Thomas Hampson, and others.
 His Australian debut took place at the famed Sydney Opera House in Sydney, Australia under the baton of Sir Richard Bonynge.
 He has performed in Europe and on nearly every opera stage in North America.
 He has won many competitions and received career grants from the San Francisco Opera Company and the Sullivan Foundation.
 He has appeared on NPR Radio and Live from Lincoln Center Broadcasts.